hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ## Set up Apache SkyWalking for Application Monitoring

-We will take the approach to setting up the A pache SkyWalking as a *self-hosted* APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise.
+We will take the approach to setting up the Apache SkyWalking as a *self-hosted* APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise.
 This mainly takes into account the security concerns in HPE GreenLake product environment.

 ### Prerequisites

 Before we start, make sure we meet the following requirements:

 * A Kubernetes cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise;
-* The *kubectl* CLI tool, together with the *kubeconfig* files for accessing the Kubernetes clusters;
+* The *kubectl* CLI tool, version 1.23.1 or later, together with the *kubeconfig* files for accessing the Kubernetes cluster;
-* The *[Helm](https://helm.sh/docs/intro/install/)* CLI tool.
-I﻿t will be used for installing the Apache SkyWalking;
+* The *[Helm](https://helm.sh/docs/intro/install/)* CLI tool, version 3.8.1 or later.

 ### Deploy Apache SkyWalking